A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Introduction

 For the purpose of this work we assume that the PDE which governs our system is given but material imperfections are present.
-These are due to e.g. manufacturing and generate introduce uncertainty to the model.
+These are due to e.g. manufacturing and introduce uncertainty to the model.
 This problem arises in many real life applications.
 One way to include this uncertainty into the optimization process is through robust optimization.
 In this case no probabilistic model of the uncertainty is required.
 Instead, a deterministic approach is applied by assuming that the uncertainty is restricted to a bounded uncertainty set.
 Using the notion of a robust counterpart the associated original uncertain optimization problem is reformulated.
-The solution obtained in this way stays feasible for all realizations from the uncertainty set and at the same time yields the best worst-case value of the objective function.
-An alternative, to the presented approach are techniques which resolve the uncertainty by means of stochastic optimization e.g. \cite{BL97,KS16,Oks05,TKXP12}.
+The solution obtained in this way stays feasible for all realizations from the uncertainty set and, at the same time, yields the best worst-case value of the objective function.
+Techniques which resolve the uncertainty by means of stochastic optimization e.g. \cite{BL97,KS16,Oks05,TKXP12} are an alternative to the presented approach.
 These methods depend on sampling the uncertain parameters and hence can become prohibitive expensive in the context of PDE constrained optimization.
 For a general discussion of robust optimization we refer to e.g. \cite{BGN09,BN02,BBC11}.